 - Input Range (pressure): These are the available static pressure sensor ranges that the Rooftop Controller can work with.
-Options range from 1 to 2.5 inches of water. - Input Range (voltage): These are the available sensor voltage ranges that the Rooftop Controller can work with.
+Options range from 1 to 5 inches of water. - Input Range (voltage): These are the available sensor voltage ranges that the Rooftop Controller can work with.
 The two options are 0-5VDC and 1-5 VDC.

-5.7.1 - Bypass Damper Settings
+5.7.2 - Damper Settings

-When the Pressure Control Mode in the Display Configuration menu (see p.24) is set to Bypass Damper, this section is used to setup its operation.
+When the Control Sequence is set to "Bypass Damper (Pressure)", this section is used to adjust the Bypass Damper configuration.